Itinerary: Salento, Lecce, Otranto, Santa Maria di Leuca, Gallipoli

 The typical red soil of Salento is very suitable for agriculture and it is mainly cultivated with olive trees.
 In fact, 8% of the world's olive oil production comes from this area.
 You will see everywhere these beautiful olive trees with their huge twisted trunks.

-When here, you will notice some typical features of this region such as the small dry-stone walls, called "Pariti", whose primary task is to define the properties.
+Another typical feature of this region is the small dry-stone walls, called "Pariti", whose primary task is to define the properties.
 They are also used to protect the crops from wind and sea salt.